printvis/OpenSource/PrintVis FG Valuation PTE/Readme.md

 ## What this extension includes:

-- Table (75200 "PTE PVS FG Valuation") wich keep the summarize of an printvis output.
+- Table (75200) wich keep the summarize of an printvis output.
-- Page (75200 "PTE PVS FG Valuation List") that contains the summarize of all printvis output with following actions: creating an output entries (for already existing output), current output adjustement and general adjustements.
+- Page (75200) that contains the summarize of all printvis output with following actions: creating an output entries (for already existing output), current output adjustement and general adjustements.
-- A codeunit that manage the whole logic of valuation.
+- A codeunit (codeunit 75200) that manage the whole logic of valuation.
 This codeunit can be run with a job queue entries if we want to keep the valuation automatically.
 - An event subscriber (codeunit 75201) to automatically mark a output line to be reevaluate.

 ## What you will need to do for this extension to work